esi-neuroscience/esi-ntials/doc/dir_layout.md

 The following sketch demonstrates a very simple folder structure to store any data associated with a research project.
-It is intended as a simple and quickly to implement starting point for organizing research data.
+It is intended as a simple and quickly implementable starting point for organizing research data.
 More comprehensive layouts are discussed in [1] and [2].

 ## General Structure